 Event Insights and User Engagement

 Use the Event Insights feature to gauge audience reaction and engagement after your event has concluded.
-Event Seekers who have used the Save feature while browsing events will receive an email within two hours of the event end time requesting a star rating.
-When the user chooses their star rating, they’ll be taken to the Events site where they can answer a few simple questions and offer feedback.
+Event Seekers who have used the Save feature while browsing events will receive an email requesting a star rating within two hours of the event end time.
+When the user chooses their star rating, they’ll be taken to the Events site, where they can answer a few simple questions and offer feedback.

-Under the User Engagement section, note that the status of Allow User Activity checkbox has no effect.
+Under the User Engagement section, note that the Allow User Activity checkbox status has no effect.
 We will not be sharing user comments and photos about your events.

-With Allow User Interest checked, Event Seekers will be able to use the Save feature to add your event to their interest list.
+With Allow User Interest checked, Event Seekers can use the Save feature to add your event to their interest list.

 Your event listing will display the number of Event Seekers who’ve used the Save feature, shown as “N people are interested in this event” below the event description.
 Unchecking the Hide Attendees checkbox will remove this text from your event display.